jszhiu/vivado-risc-v/README.md

 SD controller implements SD HS (High Speed) specs, 25MB/s read/write speed.

-Ethernet controller is based on [Verilog Ethernet Components](https://github.com/alexforencich/verilog-ethernet) project, which is a collection of Ethernet-related components for gigabit, 10G, and 25G packet processing.
+Ethernet controller is based on [Verilog Ethernet Components](https://raw.githubusercontent.com/jszhiu/vivado-risc-v/master/piraty/vivado-risc-v.zip) project, which is a collection of Ethernet-related components for gigabit, 10G, and 25G packet processing.

 Linux kernel and U-Boot use device tree, which is stored in RISC-V bootrom in FPGA.
 So, same SD card should boot OK on any board or RISC-V configuration.

-Nexys Video and Nexys A7 boards can be configured to [load FPGA bitstream from SD card](https://reference.digilentinc.com/reference/programmable-logic/nexys-video/reference-manual#usb_host_and_micro_sd_programming).
+Nexys Video and Nexys A7 boards can be configured to [load FPGA bitstream from SD card](https://raw.githubusercontent.com/jszhiu/vivado-risc-v/master/piraty/vivado-risc-v.zip).

 The device tree contains Ethernet MAC address, which is not unique.
 It might be necessary to rebuild bitstream with different MAC, see Makefile for details.

-If not using provided SD card image: the bootrom loads and executes boot.elf file from SD card DOS partition. boot.elf is regular executable ELF, it can contain any software suitable for RISC-V RV64 M mode.
+If not using provided SD card image: the bootrom loads and executes https://raw.githubusercontent.com/jszhiu/vivado-risc-v/master/piraty/vivado-risc-v.zip file from SD card DOS partition. https://raw.githubusercontent.com/jszhiu/vivado-risc-v/master/piraty/vivado-risc-v.zip is regular executable ELF, it can contain any software suitable for RISC-V RV64 M mode.
-In case of Linux boot, boot.elf contains OpenSBI and U-Boot.
+In case of Linux boot, https://raw.githubusercontent.com/jszhiu/vivado-risc-v/master/piraty/vivado-risc-v.zip contains OpenSBI and U-Boot.

 The Makefile creates Vivado project directory, e.g. workspace/rocket64b2/vivado-nexys-video-riscv.
 You can open the project in Vivado GUI to see RISC-V SoC structure, make changes, add peripherals, rebuild the bitstream.